-The reason snoring is such a common symptom tied to sleep apnea is because your airways become blocked, which creates a lot of strain on your throat muscles.
+The reason snoring is such a common symptom tied to sleep apnea is that your airways become blocked, which creates a lot of strain on your throat muscles.
 The snoring is a result of your body’s desperate attempt to get air despite the tightening airways while you sleep.

 Health Problems Tied to Sleep Apnea